Building Your Energy Efficient Dream Home

 Consider these energy efficient fixtures and appliances for your home:

-Programmable thermostats: A programmable thermostat can be set to change the target temperature throughout the day to account for times when your family is at work, school or sleeping.
-If you’re looking for more, consider a remote thermostat, like the ComfortLink™ II which can be paired with the Nexia™ system and your smartphone, tablet or desktop computer to control your HVAC system from anywhere.
+- Programmable thermostats – A programmable thermostat can be set to change the target temperature throughout the day to account for times when your family is at work, school or sleeping.
+If you’re looking for more, consider a remote thermostat, like the ComfortLink™ II which can be paired with your smartphone, tablet or desktop computer to control your HVAC system from anywhere.

-Your local Trane dealer can talk to you about ENERGY STAR qualified HVAC systems, as well as Nexia thermostats today.
+Your local Trane dealer can talk to you about ENERGY STAR qualified HVAC systems today.